Masumadu/dev/app/controllers/README.md

 # FACTORY

 **This directory is not required.
-This is where your controller will normally goal but it can be changed**
+This is where your controller will normally go but it can be changed**